Helen Fospero: Career

 Fospero played Lucinda Towne in "The National Anthem", an episode of the anthology series Black Mirror.
 She played herself in two episodes of Southcliffe and one episode of the BBC Two documentary series How TV Ruined Your Life.

 Radio

-Fospero is an occasional newsreader on BBC Radio 5 Live, and also acts as a stand-in presenter on the station's weekend breakfast programme.
+Fospero has been an occasional newsreader on BBC Radio 5 Live, and also acts as a stand-in presenter on the station's weekend breakfast programme.
 She also sits in for regular presenters on BBC London 94.9.
 In 2015, she sat in for Anne Diamond on BBC Radio Berkshire.

 Personal life

 She married American television producer Carl Fospero in May 2003 in Oxfordshire.
 The couple live in London with their daughter Francesca (born February 2004) and their son Jack (born early 2009).

 Fospero is a patron of the Nicholls Spinal Injury Foundation, where she has been involved in raising £5 million to speed up research for a breakthrough cure for paralysis.